 Step 3

-Pour your ground coffee into the center of the filter, leveling it out with a little shake.
-Tare, or zero, the scale.
-Start your timer and begin the pour, from the center outward, careful not to pour on the filter.
-Pour 100g of water and stop, allowing the coffee to "bloom", or expand. the bloom should last about 45-55 seconds.
-This step is crucial since this is where the extraction bloom begins.
-The coffee will not bloom a second time.
+pour your ground coffee into the center of the filter, leveling it out with a little shake to create a flat bed. tare—or zero—the scale. start your timer and begin the pour, from the center outward, careful not to pour on the filter. pour 60-90g of water and stop, allowing the coffee to "bloom", or expand. the bloom should last about 45-55 seconds. the coffee will not bloom a second time.

 Step 4